 Beyond his own music, Blackburn advocates for nature conservation as an artistic practice.
 Founded by Blackburn in 2019, Project EcoMusic is a collaborative that partners with arts organizations to demonstrate how they can impact the natural world through interdisciplinary collaboration and the adoption of innovative artistic business models.
 Project EcoMusic was developed to assist in paving the way towards immersive educational and artistic experiences, with a focus on developing a supportive and sustainable environmental platform.

-Blackburn’s music has been performed by Ensemble Dal Niente, the Guerilla Opera Company, Ludovico Ensemble, Corvus Ensemble, Lydian String Quartet, University of Florida Wind Symphony, and many other solo and chamber ensembles throughout the country.
-He is currently composing new works for the New Philharmonia Orchestra, Hub New Music, and Ensemble Vim.
+Blackburn has been commissioned by ensembles such as Boston Musica Viva, Lyra Society, and ensemble vim, as well as had his music performed by Ensemble Dal Niente, the Guerilla Opera Company, Ludovico Ensemble, Corvus Ensemble, Lydian String Quartet, University of Florida Wind Symphony, and many other solo and chamber ensembles throughout the country.

-During the 2020–21 season, Blackburn has been appointed as a Composition Fellow with Ensemble Vim (Atlanta) and Assistant Co-Director of Dinosaur Annex (Boston).
+During the 2020–21 season, Blackburn has been appointed as a Composition Fellow with Ensemble Vim (Atlanta) and Artistic Coordinator for Dinosaur Annex (Boston).
 In 2019, he completed an artist residency with Composing in the Wilderness (Whittier, AK), and was scheduled to attend the Brevard Summer Music Institute as a composer and teaching fellow in 2020 (canceled due to COVID-19).
 He has previously served as director of New Music Brandeis and was the president of the Society of Composers: University of Florida Chapter.
-Blackburn has been honored with several awards, including Brandeis University's Connected Ph.D.
-Grant, the A. Didier Graeffe Composition Scholarship, and the Most Outstanding Student at the University of Florida’s College of the Arts, as well as nominations from the American Academy of Arts and Letters and an honorable mention from the Lyra Society’s Costello Composition Competition for his harp writing.
+Blackburn has been honored with several awards, including the winner of the Lyra Society’s 2021 Costello Composition Competition for his harp writing, Boston Musica Viva's Write it Now commissioning initiative, Brandeis University's Connected Ph.D.
+Grant, the A. Didier Graeffe Composition Scholarship, and the Most Outstanding Student at the University of Florida’s College of the Arts, as well as nominations from the American Academy of Arts and Letters.

 Blackburn is pursuing a Ph.D. in Music Composition and Theory at Brandeis University studying with Yu-Hui Chang, Erin Gee, and Eric Chasalow, where he also completed his M.F.A. in Music Composition and Theory with David Rakowski.
 He holds two B.M. degrees in Music Composition and Bassoon Performance from the University of Florida, studying with Paul Richards, James Paul Sain, and Paul Koonce (composition), as well as Shannon Lowe and Anthony Anurca (bassoon).